albertomontesanto/albertomontesanto.github.io/content/courses/example/_index.md

 ---
 date: "2021-01-24"
-linkTitle: Data Science
+linkTitle: Basics of DNA Forensics Techniques for master’s degree students in Biology;
 summary: An example of using Wowchemy's Book layout for publishing online courses.
-title: "\U0001F4CA Learn Data Science"
+title: "Basics of DNA Forensics Techniques"
 type: book
 ---